TPZ-CORE/tpz_characters/README.md

 ## Disclaimer and Credits

-- @Credits to VORP-CORE for many utility functions and mechanics to be used properly for character creation.
-- @Credits to REDEM:RP for many utility functions and mechanics to be used properly for character creation.
+Credits to VORP and REDM:RP for many utility functions and mechanics to be used properly for character creation.